Sophos Endpoint Performance: New update improves efficiency

 - Rollout available immediately

-- Goal: measurably better Sophos endpoint performance in productive environments
+- Goal: measurably better Sophos Endpoint performance in production environments

 Why the topic is relevant now

-Endpoint security must not slow down productive systems.
-In recent years, the agent load has been a recurring point of criticism; many companies have therefore switched to Microsoft Defender.
-With the current update, Sophos is addressing the core cause: less resource consumption with unchanged protection, noticeable in CAD, video conferences and large Office files.
-The aim is to achieve clear, reproducible gains in Sophos endpoint performance so that security and speed go hand in hand.
+Endpoint security must not slow down production systems.
+In recent years, agent load has been a recurring point of criticism; many companies have moved to Microsoft Defender for that reason.
+With the current update, Sophos is addressing the core issue: lower resource consumption with unchanged protection, noticeable in CAD applications, video conferences and large Office files.
+The goal is clear, reproducible gains in Sophos Endpoint performance so that security and speed work together.

-With the new Agent v2025.2, Sophos is optimizing four key areas:
+With the new Agent v2025.2, Sophos optimizes four key areas:

-- Scan and storage model: protection data is stored in a newly structured form.
+- Scan and storage model: Protection data is stored in a newly structured format.
 This measurably reduces RAM overhead by up to 40 percent.

-- Fast Data Hydration: Compression and decompression of telemetry data for the Sophos Data Lake have been revised.
+- Fast Data Hydration: Compression and decompression of telemetry data for the Sophos Data Lake have been reworked.
 Uploads no longer cause CPU spikes.
-The CPU remains consistently below 1 percent system utilization.
+CPU usage remains consistently below 1 percent system utilization.

-- Agent UI update: The user interface no longer runs permanently in the background.
-It is only loaded when you open it specifically.
-This saves resources when idle.
+- Agent User Interface Update: The user interface no longer runs permanently in the background.
+It is only loaded when opened deliberately.
+This saves resources while the system is idle.

 Rollout: Auto-update via Sophos Central.
-No manual intervention necessary.
-Staggered from the end of August, broad availability until October.
+No manual intervention is required.
+The rollout is staged from the end of August, with broad availability by October.
 Exceptions: FTS (Fixed-Term Support), LTS (Long-Term Support) and legacy platforms.

-The result is faster response times, fewer application startup delays and a more stable user experience.
-The bottom line is that this improves Sophos Endpoint performance in typical Office, RDP and CAD workloads.
+The result is faster response times, fewer delays when launching applications and a more stable user experience.
+Overall, this improves Sophos Endpoint performance in typical Office, RDP and CAD workloads.

 Impact on Sophos and other platforms

 The improvements affect the Sophos Endpoint Agent for Windows.
-Firewalls, mobile and other modules remain unchanged.
-You can continue to coexist in heterogeneous environments with Microsoft Defender or other EPPs.
-In migration projects, the increased Sophos Endpoint performance serves as an argument for standardization.
-The update primarily addresses the performance problems that have led to people switching to Defender in the past.
+Firewalls, Mobile and other modules remain unchanged.
+In heterogeneous environments with Microsoft Defender or other EPP solutions, coexistence remains possible.
+In migration projects, the improved Sophos Endpoint performance becomes an argument for standardization.
+The update primarily addresses the performance issues that have led organizations to switch to Defender in the past.

-Sensible advertising: Up to 30% less load on the firewall can be achieved if unnecessary traffic is blocked at an early stage.
-Malicious IP addresses can be blocked before they reach the network and the load on the infrastructure is significantly reduced.
+Useful note: Up to 30% less load on the firewall can be achieved when unnecessary traffic is blocked early.
+Malicious IP addresses can be stopped before they reach the network, significantly relieving the infrastructure. 👉 More on this: Threat Intelligence Feeds for the Firewall – Blocking Attacks Before They Knock

 Conclusion

-The update prioritizes performance without compromising on protection quality.
-RAM and CPU optimizations, a decoupled UI and smarter event handling noticeably reduce the load on productive systems.
-This is long overdue, as many companies have switched to Microsoft Defender due to performance problems.
-With v2025.2, Sophos is significantly improving the starting position.
+The update prioritizes performance without compromising protection quality.
+RAM and CPU optimizations, a decoupled UI and smarter event handling noticeably relieve production systems.
+This is overdue, as many companies have switched to Microsoft Defender due to performance problems.
+With v2025.2, Sophos significantly improves its position.

-The new Sophos Endpoint Update brings much-needed performance improvements.
-For administrators, this means less support work and satisfied users.
+The new Sophos Endpoint update delivers urgently needed performance improvements.
+For administrators, this means less support effort and more satisfied users.